Boston Sehri Time & Iftar Time Today 2026

 30 19-Mar 5:31 AM 6:56 PM 13 hrs, 25 mins

 Disclaimer: Please note that there is a 1-minute difference in both sehri and iftar times.
 Sehri ends 1 minute earlier, while iftar starts with a 1-minute delay.
-Islamuna endeavors to verify all information and times, including Daylight Saving Time (DST) in some countries, it is recommended to verify the Ramadan start date with your local mosque or masjid.
+Islamuna recommend to verify the Ramadan start date with your local mosque or masjid.
+Sehri and Iftar timings are calculated by astronomical methods— With Sehri at twilight (sun −15° to −18°) and Iftar at sunset, based on refraction and elevation.

 Download the App